Wolodmr/iovote/docs/index.md

 <!-- Welcome Section with a Yellow Sun Icon -->
 <img src="assets/icons/sun.svg" width="48" height="48" alt="Sun icon">
-**Welcome to Vote Cast Documentation**
+**Welcome to ioVote Documentation**

-## What is Vote Cast?
+## What is ioVote?
-Vote Cast is a web-based voting system designed to facilitate secure and transparent voting processes.
-Whether it's for elections, polls, or surveys, Vote Cast allows users to cast their votes easily while providing real-time analytics of results.
+ioVote is a web-based voting system designed to facilitate secure and transparent voting processes.
+Whether it's for elections, polls, or surveys, ioVote allows users to cast their votes easily while providing real-time analytics of results.

-This documentation serves as a comprehensive guide to help you understand, install, and use Vote Cast efficiently.
+This documentation serves as a comprehensive guide to help you understand, install, and use ioVote efficiently.

 <!-- Key Features Section with a Blue Square-Check Icon -->
 <p><img src="assets/icons/check-square.svg" width="20" height="20" alt="Square-check icon">